Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Methodology

 Such relative effect is typically estimated by fitting a weighted model, i.e., a model where the contribution of each subject to the likelihood is weighted.
 For instance, if the outcome of interest is a time-to-event outcome, an ``inverse odds''-weighted Cox model can be fitted by maximizing its weighted partial likelihood.
 In this case, a subject $i$ from the $AC$ trial, who has experienced an event at time $\tau$, contributes the following term to the partial likelihood function:

 where $R(\tau)$ is the set of subjects without the event and uncensored prior to $\tau$, i.e., the risk set.
-Here, the fitted coefficient $\hat{\beta}_T$ of the weighted regression (i.e., the value of the parameter maximizing the partial likelihood in Equation \ref{eqn21}) is the estimated relative effect for $A$ vs. $C$, such that $\hat{\Delta}_{AC}^*=\hat{\beta}_T$.
+Here, the fitted coefficient $\hat{\beta}_T$ of the weighted regression (i.e., the value of the parameter maximizing the partial likelihood in Equation \ref{eqn21}) is the estimated relative effect for $A$ vs.~$C$, such that $\hat{\Delta}_{AC}^*=\hat{\beta}_T$.

-In the original MAIC approach, covariates are balanced for active treatment and control arms combined and standard errors are computed using a robust sandwich estimator, which allows for heteroskedasticity.\cite{signorovitch2010comparative, white1980heteroskedasticity} Typically, this estimator does not explicitly account for the fitting of the logistic regression model for the weights, assuming these to be fixed.
-Terms of higher order than means can also be balanced, e.g. by including squared covariates in the method of moments to match variances.
+In the original MAIC approach, covariates are balanced for active treatment and control arms combined and standard errors are computed using a robust sandwich estimator, which allows for heteroskedasticity.\cite{signorovitch2010comparative, white1980heteroskedasticity} Typically, implementations of this estimator do not explicitly account for the fitting of the logistic regression model for the weights, assuming these to be fixed.

+Terms of higher order than means can also be balanced, e.g.~by including squared covariates in the method of moments to match variances.
 However, this decreases the degrees of freedom and may increase finite-sample bias.\cite{windmeijer2005finite} Matching both means and variances (as opposed to means only) appears to result in more biased and less accurate treatment effect estimates when covariate variances differ across trials.\cite{petto2019alternative, hatswell2020effects}